Frequently Asked Questions

-To change your major, you must fill out the Change of Major form that is readily available in the department office at 2084 Stevenson Hall or elsewhere on campus.
-Bring your advising file from your old major with you if you need immediate advising.
-If you were previously undeclared, go to the Advising Center to locate that file.
+To change your major, you must fill out the top portion of the Change of Major form that is readily available in the department office at Stevenson Hall 2084 or elsewhere on campus.
+We will go over your Academic Requirements Report (ARR) to make sure you have met the 3.0 GPA requirement for our major/minor.

 Do you have a graduate program in criminal justice at SSU?